dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 This file is passed to a `.read` command at startup, so any series of dot commands and SQL commands may be included.
 You may also point to a different initialization file using the `-init` switch.

-As an example, a file in the same directory as the DuckDB CLI named `select_example` will change the DuckDB prompt to be a duck head and run a SQL statement.
+As an example, a file in the same directory as the DataMiner CLI named `select_example` will change the DataMiner prompt to be a duck head and run a SQL statement.
 Note that the duck head is built with unicode characters and does not always work in all terminal environments (like Windows, unless running with WSL and using the Windows Terminal).

 ```sql